-Students admitted to Mānoa Academy enroll in college-level courses taught by Mānoa instructors and earn dual credit.
-Partner schools and programs pay a special pre-determined rate for their students, which eases financial burden for students and their families.
+Students admitted to Mānoa Academy enroll in college-level courses taught by UH Mānoa instructors and earn dual credits (high school and college).
+Partner schools and programs pay a special pre-determined rate for their students, which eases the financial cost of college for the participating students and their families.

-Students gain academic preparedness and engage in high impact learning opportunities that will foster recognition that a high-quality education can be obtained in state.
-Academy offerings inspire students to become leaders through transformational learning experiences, civic engagement and study abroad opportunities, and exposure to cutting-edge research.
+Students gain academic preparedness and engage in high-impact learning opportunities that will foster recognition that a top-quality education can be obtained in-state.
+Academy offerings inspire students to become leaders through transformational learning experiences, civic engagement and study abroad opportunities, and exposure to cutting-edge university research.